-Low carbohydrate diet and have shown success at six months and one year.
-Shown a decrease in insulin resistance and improvement in lipid profiles when obese individuals are placed on a low carbohydrate diet.
-The reason for weight loss on this diet was initially thought to be dieresis from increased ketone production but it may be due to decreased insulin concentrations causing check this :[11IWO]Comment statemen what has become :[12IWO]Comment incomplete :[13IWO]Comment check stement :[14IWO]Comment again can you explain :[15IWO]Comment ?what this is kilo calorie per :[16IWO]Comment ?day please check all :[191WO]Comment The sentence is too long and .these .the meaning is completely losi
+Low carbohydrate diet shows success at six months to one year.
+Low carbohydrate diet decreases insulin resistance and improvement in lipid profiles when obese individuals are placed on a low carbohydrate diet.
+(21, 22).

-?power or powder :[17IWO]Comment check sentence :[18IWO]Comment

-Plesae write a :[20IWO]Comment proper sentence to link up all these points. a decrease in appetite (21) therefore this diet lost more weight than those on the conventional diet.

-A-On the insulin

-Low carbohydrate diet can play role in insulin resistant through adipocytokines which are associated with insulin resistance and cardiovascular disease and can be modified with weight loss and a reduction in leptin in obese adults who followed a low carbohydrate diet for 6 months (22).

-B- On the ketone body production

 Ketosis occurs during the first few days of fasting or a low carbohydrate diet, when breakdown of fat (oxidation) outstrips breakdown of carbohydrate (glycolysis) (23) . so low carbohydrate diets work primarily by decreasing food choice in diets where fat and carbohydrate are so tightly associated (24).
 Also there is a suggestion that there is increased satiety with low carbohydrate diets (25).

-c- On the blood pressure

-The systolic pressure did not change significantly but diastolic pressure decrease after follow the low carbohydrate diet for six months (25).
+The systolic pressure did not change significantly but diastolic pressure decrease after following the low carbohydrate diet for six months (25, 26) Low carbohydrates diet relatively increase in HDL cholesterol concentration and the relatively decrease triglyceride concentration (27).

-D- On plasma lipoprotein

-The protein moiety of plasma lipoproteins consists of different apolipoproteins which are plays important roles in the synthesis, transport, and catabolism of plasma lipids.
-In addition to binding and transporting lipid, the plasma apolipoproteins stimulate or inhibit lipolytic enzymes and mediate the interaction of lipoproteins with cell membrane receptors (26).

-E-On lipid profile

-The effects of the diets on serum lipoproteins are relatively increase in HDL cholesterol concentration and the relative decrease in triglyceride concentration (27).
 Carbohydrate restriction leads to a marked reduction in triglycerides (TAG)- this is one of the most reliable features of any dietary intervention - and improvement in HDL.
 Changes in total cholesterol and LDL tend to be variable on low carbohydrate diet (28).

-F- Nutrition adequacy

 Low carbohydrate diets are nutritionally inadequate.
-They are low in vitamins E, A, thiamin, B6, folate, calcium, magnesium, iron, potassium, and dietary fiber, calcium and require supplementation.
+They are low in vitamins E, A, thiamin, B6, folate, calcium, magnesium, iron, potassium, and dietary fiber, calcium and require supplementation; because food high in carbohydrates usually rich in these nutrients.
 These diet are high in saturated fat and cholesterol (29).